 - Providing necessary follow-up suggestions to supervised banks to improve their functioning

-- Suggesting measures for making the supervisory mechanism more strong
+- Suggesting measures for strengthening the supervisory mechanism

 - Providing recommendations to RBI for issue of directions and regulatory action against supervised banks